 I was surrounded.

 After several bad seconds, the scary scenario dissolved as quickly as it emerged.
 The figures ahead drifted away to some unrelated purpose, while the footsteps behind me receded into silence.
 Like a lazy pack of lion cubs looking for an easy kill, my opportunistic muggers had quickly given up on the slog of the chase.
 While flushed by my escape, it felt a bit too easy.
 A few minutes later, I flagged down a passing police car and made a perfunctory complaint.
-As muggers went, I added, with a hint of disapproval, these were clearly bungling amateurs.
+As muggers went, I told them, with a hint of disapproval, these were clearly bungling amateurs.